EarthSight: A Distributed Framework for Low-Latency Satellite Intelligence: System

 While \earthsight’s runtime introduces adaptability and responsiveness, it also incurs computational and communication overhead relative to prior proposed static pipelines~\cite{serval, orbitaledge}.
 To maintain efficiency, we employ two optimizations: compact schedule representation and pipelined CPU–xPU execution.

 \paragraph{Schedule Compression.} Each image corresponds to a DNF formula $\phi$, but storing all formulas individually is impractical, e.g., 45 images per minute for 6 hours yields over 16,000 formulas.
 In practice, the number of \textit{unique} formulas for one satellite over six hours is small (typically $<256$).
 Leveraging this insight, we compress the schedule by first identifying the unique set of filters, $\Phi_{unique}$.
 We then construct a lookup table that indexes these formulas from 1 to $|\Phi_{unique}|$, using a single byte per entry.
 The complete schedule $S = \phi_1, \phi_2, \ldots$ is thus encoded as a lookup table followed by the sequence of 1-byte indices, yielding an average compression of $\sim25\times$.
+As a result of these optimizations, the network overhead for distributed coordination is less than 0.1\%, when compared with the $>200$GB of daily image downlink volume.

 \paragraph{Pipelined Runtime and Filter Execution.}

 \earthsight~runs models on a satellite xPU (e.g., GPU or TPU) while coordinating decision logic on the CPU.
 To minimize latency, we pipeline CPU-side preparation with xPU-side execution: while the accelerator evaluates the current filter $F_k$, the CPU prepares the next likely filter $F_{k+1}$.
 When $F_k$ is long-running, the CPU speculatively prefetches alternate filters ($F_{k+1}^{\text{prob}}$, $F_{k+1}^{\text{alt}}$), hiding decision latency even under mispredictions (Figure~\ref{fig:running_seq}).
 This overlap ensures continuous hardware utilization and reduces idle time.